fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 >
 > Abdullah ibn Unays said, “I heard the Messenger of Allah ﷺ  , ‘The people will be gathered on the Day of Standing—and he pointed with his hand towards Sham.
 They will be gathered naked, uncircumcised, and buhman.’
 We said, ‘And what is buhman?’
 He ﷺ   replied, ‘They will not have anything with them.
 Then a Caller will call out with a voice heard equally by those far and near (saying), ‘I am the King, I am the Reckoner.
 It is not befitting that anyone from the inhabitants of the Hellfire should enter the Hellfire while someone from the inhabitants of Paradise owes him a right, until he settles it.
 And it is not befitting that anyone from the inhabitants of Paradise enters Paradise while someone from the inhabitants of the Hellfire owes him a right, until he settles it, even if it is only a slap.’’
 We said, ‘And how will this be, when we will stand before Allah, naked, uncircumcised, without anything?’
 He ﷺ   replied, ‘With good deeds and bad deeds.’”
 > Al-Adab Al-Mufrad, #970, declared Hasan by al-Albani

+Not only people and jinn but also animals will settle their debts.

+> Abu Hurairah (May Allah bepleased with him) reported: Messenger of Allah (sallallaahu alayhi wa sallam) said, “On the Resurrection Day, the rights will be paid to those to whom they are due so much so that a hornless sheep will be retaliated for by punishing the horned sheep which broke its horns”.
+[Muslim].

 </details><details><summary>